 Even though the small town kid was able to be a “star” in high school, the limited competition did him no service when he grew up.
 I think about this often as we face extremely fierce competition in the mortgage industry.

 We have some exceptionally sharp competitors who only make us better every day.
-We are thriving and enduring in the industry now solely b/c our competitors are so sharp.
+We are thriving and enduring in the industry now solely because our competitors are so sharp.
 And we could not appreciate them more.